cnnlabs/organization-docs/COLLABORATOR_GUIDE.md

 Goto https://github.com/ORG_NAME/REPO_NAME/tags and click _**Add Release Notes**_ next to the tag that was pushed up earlier.

-Publish the released version to npm.
+Publish the released version to npm (if needed).